 Buck Skin: These look brown or Olive with little to no pattern.
 People use to consider these really terrible for breeding since they do not carry aesthetically appealing traits, but have become more popular due to many having a sort of "green" tint ( at least in the olive ones).
 These may appear white fired down.

-Bi color: Geckos with the dorsal being a different color then the base.
+Bi color: Geckos in one color such as red but the dorsal being darker or lighter then the base.